 - Following the steps in the article Create a bot with Azure Bot Service, the bot is created on and registered with Azure and a Web application is created to host the bot.
 You use this approach if you develop and host a bot in Azure.

 - To create and develop your bot locally, follow the steps in this article.
 When you register your bot, you supply the web address where your bot is hosted.
 You can still host it in Azure.

 You only need to register a bot if it is not hosted in Azure.
 Bots created using the Azure portal or the Command Line Interface (CLI) are already registered with the Azure Bot Service.
 For more information, see Deploy your bot and Create a bot with Azure Bot Service.

 In the left panel, click Create a resource.

-In the right panel selection box enter bot.
+In the top center search bar, enter bot.
 From the drop-down list select Bot Channels Registration.

 Click the Create button.

 In the Bot Channels Registration form, provide the requested information about your bot as specified in the table below.